-Monthly update for King under the Mountain, a simulation-based settlement-building strategy game inspired by Dwarf Fortress, Dungeon Keeper, Prison Architect...
+Monthly dev update for King under the Mountain - a simulation-based strategy game inspired by Dwarf Fortress, The Settlers and Prison Architect

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 Early playable prototype of King under the Mountain, for Windows 32 bit.

 Early playable prototype of King under the Mountain, for Linux.

 Early playable prototype of King under the Mountain, for Mac.